audeering/audiofile/README.rst

 The Python package **audiofile** handles all kind of audio files with a focus on `reading speed`_.

-It can read and get metadata information for all files that are supported by ffmpeg_, sox_, and mediainfo_, if those are available on your system.
+It can read and request information on channels, duration, number of samples and sampling rate for all files that are supported by ffmpeg_, sox_, and mediainfo_.
+In addition,
-In addition, it can create WAV files.
+it can write WAV, FLAC, and OGG files.

 Have a look at the installation_ and usage_ instructions as a starting point.